lowRISC/opentitan/hw/ip/csrng/doc/_index.md

 ## Features
 - Provides support for both deterministic (DRNG) and true random number generation (TRNG), when combined with a secure entropy source (i.e. one constructed and implemented in compliance with SP 800-90A,B,C and AIS31).
+  The TRNG mode is provided directly by the entropy source.
 - Compliant with NIST and BSI recommendations for random number generation.
 - Hardware peripherals and software applications issue commands to dedicated RNG instances through a common application interface.
 - In deterministic mode, meets the requirements given in AIS31 for a DRG.3 class deterministic random number generator (DRNG) meaning it provides Forward Secrecy and Enhanced Backward Secrecy.